 Plan extra time: Leave early for the airport.
 Arrive early for the train.
 Get to the race early.
 Plan extra time for everything.
 Avoid all stress on your trip.
 Avoid all stress on race day.
 Get worked up when they pin that Centurion Badge on your shirt.
 The rest of the time, Calm Cool Collected.

-Drink lots of water: One of the perks of flying first class is they have a bottle of water waiting at your seat.
+Drink lots of water: One of the perks of flying business class is they have a bottle of water waiting at your seat.
 Drink it.
 They will bring another.
 Drink all you can during your travel.
 I get so worked up during travel I forget to drink.
 Staying hydrated during travel will help you during your Centurion race.

 Don’t change your diet: I love to eat.
 Travel brings new foods.
 New times of the day to eat.
 Take advantage of every new food and every meal you can “After the race”.
 Before the race do NOT change your diet.
 Nothing makes a Centurion race more uncomfortable than digestive distress.
 It is not worth it.
 Enjoy your race then eat you own weight in food after and on the way back home.